georgeanndata/data_engineer/Projects/Insurance/README.md

 <br>

 __Prerequisites for API in Docker__
  1. Create requirements.txt file to hold the libraries needed to build the container.
-The  library needed is kafak-python for writing to Kafka.
+The  library needed is kafka-python for writing to Kafka.

 ```python
 kafka-python